IQSS/dataverse/doc/sphinx-guides/source/admin/dataverses-datasets.rst

 Make Metadata Updates Without Changing Dataset Version
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 As a superuser, click "Update Current Version" when publishing.
+(This option is only available when a 'Minor' update would be allowed.)